• Skip to main content

 Classic Spanish Paella

 This Classic Spanish Paella rivals any restaurant paella!
-Sometimes nothing compares to good home cooking, and recipe by a beloved mother.
+Sometimes, nothing compares to good home cooking, and a classic Spanish recipe, courtesy of your mother.

 Ingredients